-Gross Profit: Consolidated gross profit increased \$5.0 million for the three months ended January 31, 2024 compared to the prior year quarter.
-The increase in gross profit for the three months ended January 31, 2024 was primarily attributable to higher net sales and gross margin within the Specialty Vehicles segment, partially offset by lower net sales and gross margin in the Recreational Vehicles segment.
+Gross Profit: Consolidated gross profit increased \$5.0 million decreased \$5.2 million for the three months ended January 31, 2024 April 30, 2024 compared to the prior year quarter.
+Gross profit for the three months ended April 30, 2023 included \$11.7 million attributable to Collins.
+Excluding the impact of the Collins divestiture, gross profit increased \$6.5 million, or 9.2% compared to the prior year quarter.
+The increase in gross profit for the three months ended January 31, 2024 was primarily attributable to higher net sales and gross margin within in the Specialty Vehicles segment, partially offset by lower net sales and gross margin within the Recreational Vehicles segment.